-- •In the previous example there were two classes: 'Driver' and 'Person'. - •One way (safest) to compile the program is to compile each source code (dot-Java) file:
+- •In the previous example there were two classes: 'Driver' and 'Person'. - •One way (safest) to compile the program is to compile each source code (dot-Java) file: - javac Driver.java - javac Person.java - (Alternatively use the 'wildcard'): javac .java - •However in this program a method of the Driver class refers to an instance of class Person.

-'''

-- javac Driver.java- javac Person.java

-'''

-•However in this program a method of the Driver class refers to an instance of class Person.